Understanding Elman RNN — Uniqueness & How To Implement

 print(f'Epoch [{epoch+1}/100], Loss: {loss.item():.4f}')

 In this example, we start by subclassing nn.Module and adding the forward pass to define the Elman RNN model.
-Then, we make a copy of the model with the size of the input, size of the hidden, number of layers, and output classes that we want.
+Then, we make a copy of the model with the size of the input, the size of the hidden, the number of layers, and the output classes we want.
 Next, we define the loss function and optimisation algorithm and train the network using a loop over the number of epochs.

 Conclusion